 Math can be hard…like really, really hard sometimes.
 Certain questions are so tough to solve that you end up leaving the whole chapter thinking you didn’t understand the basic concept.
-You may experience panic due to fear of loosing marks in the exam due to it.
+You may experience panic due to fear of losing marks in the exam due to it.
 But, these are limited and even if you’re unable to solve them doesn’t necessarily mean you are weak in mathematics.
 Even A graders sometimes surrender against the professor’s tricky math questions.

 But, What if it happens with every other math related exercises?

 Think for a moment, Why negative emotions surround you whenever you try to solve any mathematical task?
 Why you just hate dealing with numbers and statistics?
-You feel inferior when the whole class answer the simple fraction correctly, while you still figuring out the question.
+You feel inferior when the whole class answers the simple fraction correctly, while you still figuring out the question.
 In that case, it’s pretty much possible that you have ‘math anxiety’.

 Take note that Math Anxiety, just like Dyscalculia, is not a disease.
 There is no medication for it.
 We always tell our dear readers that early adaptation is the only cure for a learning disorder.

-It’s important for parent and teachers to evaluate any signs and symptoms of math anxiety in the kid as early as possible.
+It’s important for parents and teachers to evaluate any signs and symptoms of math anxiety in the kid as early as possible.
 It gives ample time to re-structure and adapt a new learning process to overcome the fear of mathematics.
 Special accommodations may be provided to students with math anxiety temporarily to build their confidence in the subject.

 Signs and Symptoms of Math Anxiety